ICJIA/r3-next/public/markdown/faqs.md

 #### GATA qualification is a lengthy process.
 If one agency in a collaborative application has the pre-qualification requirements completed, can we move forward while the other agency is waiting for approval?

 For collaborative applications, only the responsible applicant would need to have completed all of the GATA requirements by the time of application.
-If others have applied for a DUNS number, SAM.gov account, etc, they can be included in the application.
+If others have applied for a DUNS number, SAM.gov account, and other qualifiers they can be included in the application.
 However, they would not be able to be active as part of the project until they meet these requirements, so they would need to meet these requirements by the time they are ready to begin the program.

 #### Can units of government apply as lead on a collaborative of nonprofits without selecting the subgrantee partners through a competitive bidding process (RFP)?